stygian-phrygian/dragonfly-macros/README.md

   http://dragonfly.readthedocs.org/en/latest/index.html).

 ###Installation
 Assuming you hiked the mountain of pain that is [setting up the dragonfly library](https://github.com/simianhacker/code-by-voice#getting-started), simply place all the python files in the MacroSystem directory (which is presumably located at C:\\Natlink\Natlink\Macrosystem).

+###Issues
+Nota Bene: This is a work in progress.
+Consider the code a starting ground for your own macros.

 ###Resources
 - http://dragonfly.readthedocs.org/en/latest/related_resources.html